This blog post was last updated on Wednesday, April 13th.

 The Goal of Real Estate Pipeline Management: Visibility, Deal Flow & Scale

 In simple terms, the most effective way for investors to build the highest-performing portfolio is to source every deal relevant to their investment strategy and goals, screen the financials based on institutional data, and pursue only the most profitable opportunities.
-But when calling on reliable data takes hours, decision makers are slow to approve next steps, or deal teams are bogged down with manual reporting, deal flow inevitably suffers.
+But when surfacing reliable deal comps takes hours and due diligence lasts over a month, decision makers are slow to approve next steps, or deal teams are bogged down with manual reporting, deal flow inevitably suffers.
 Pipeline management bottlenecks like this might seem like minor issues, but for growth-driven firms, they can be an obstacle to scale.

 8 Bottlenecks You Can Eliminate to Improve Real Estate Pipeline Management

 As your firm scales, reevaluating how your technology empowers holistic, efficient investment is essential.
 These are the most common bottlenecks that investment management firms can eliminate by upgrading to real estate deal pipeline management technology.

 1. Managing Critical Deal Data in a Local Drive or Shared Drive Instead of Deal Pipeline Software